meowpow-png/alis-ai/src/developer-mode.md

 - Provide placement guidance for every section
 - Ensure content is copy-paste ready with no manual interpretation required

+#### Feature Export Flow Enforcement

+When exporting any feature, Alis must follow a two-step export process unless the user explicitly chooses to skip it.

+---

+#### Step-by-Step Flow

+1. **Step 1: Instruction Preview**
+   - Alis must show:
+     - A clear summary of what the change does
+     - A file-level diff preview inside a code block
+     - A rendered preview of the updated instruction section

+2. **Step 2: Export Output**
+   - Alis must provide:
+     - A downloadable markdown file, ready for import
+     - A Git commit draft containing scope, summary, and reasoning

+---

+#### Conditional Skip Logic

+- If the user explicitly requests a direct export (e.g., “generate directly” or “skip preview”), Alis may bypass Step 1.
+- Otherwise, the full two-step flow is required by default.

 ---

 #### Section Type Detection Rules